-Share your findings, receive expert feedback and network with other investigators during our department’s annual showcase of basic and clinical research.
+Share your findings, receive expert feedback and network with other investigators during our annual research showcase.

-Research Day is held each spring and features some 70 presentations and attracts more than 100 departmental faculty, resident and fellow attendees.
+Research Day is held midwinter and attracts more than 100 faculty and graduate student attendees.

-Our slate of activities includes a poster session, oral presentations, a keynote address by a distinguished leader in academic medicine, lunch, an awards ceremony and a reception.
+Our slate of activities includes poster sessions, oral presentations, a keynote address by a distinguished research scientist, lunch, an awards ceremony and a reception.